Durable rubber stone-guard at the front of the foot to protect your toes.

 295 g per shoe in size 6

-The most important thing is to try on several sizes and styles of shoes to find the one most suited to you!
+The most important thing is to try on several sizes and styles of boots to find the one most suited to you!

 You can take a size above your usual one to prevent the toes from bumping into the toe box when going downhill, provided the foot is properly supported to avoid friction.

-Tip: keep your toenails short and, before a long descent, check that your lacing is tight enough to prevent your foot from sliding forwards inside the shoe.
+Tip: keep your toenails short and, before a long descent, check that your lacing is tight enough to prevent your foot from sliding forwards inside the boot.

 Some Decathlon stores have a test route.

 1. Try on both shoes, standing up, with the socks worn for hiking.
 2. Tighten the laces, taking care to correctly balance the tightening.